gwu-libraries/sfm-ui/about/index.md

   platform; SFM will only support methods that fall clearly within these terms of service, such as using only supported API methods and respecting API rate limits.

-### Out of scope

 These objectives are not directly supported by SFM:

 * SFM is not a primary access, discovery, publishing, dataset hosting/sharing, analysis, or archival platform for collected data.
-It may provide some baseline statistics, summarization, and browsing of collections in support of users and staff in defining, assessing, and exporting collections, but access, analysis, and long-term storage are complementary to sfm, rather than core functions.
+It may provide some baseline statistics, summarization, and browsing of collections in support of users and staff in defining, assessing, and exporting collections, but access, analysis, and long-term storage are complementary to SFM, rather than core functions.
 * SFM is not a general-purpose web crawling and archiving application; although it may support direct capture of web pages and sites, it is complementary to, rather than a substitute for,